-Although it’s relatively easy to apply for an SBA loan, it’s not so easy getting approved.
-If you aren’t careful with your application, you can get rejected and lose out on millions in low-cost, government-backed financing.
+Although applying for an SBA loan is relatively easy, it’s not so easy getting approved.
+If you aren’t careful with your application, you can get rejected and lose out on millions in low-cost, government-backed financing, so you may wonder how to get SBA loan approved.

 In 2020, don’t let your business miss out on low-interest funding.
-With the average SBA loan exceeding $370,000, it’s crucial that you nail your application forms and check every box properly before you apply for an SBA loan.
+With the average SBA loan exceeding $370,000, you must nail your application forms and check every box properly before you apply for an SBA loan.
 In this guide, we’ll show you how.

 Unlike banks and traditional institutional lenders, the SBA is an agency of the US federal government.
-Therefore, all loans offered by the SBA are made with public funds, and about 90 percent of all loans offered by the agency are secured.
+Therefore, all loans granted by the SBA are driven by the publicly funded SBA lending process.

 Types of SBA Loans

 Not all SBA loans are the same.
-There are several types of SBA loans that you can apply for depending on your business’s needs.
-We’ve listed the various SBA loans available to small business owners below.
+There are different types, all falling under various SBA loan programs, that you, as a borrower, can apply for depending on your business’s requirements, whether for export working capital, microloan funds, or for purchasing machinery.
+We’ve outlined the various SBA loans available to small business owners below.

-- Disaster Loans: If your business has been affected by a natural disaster, you may qualify for special SBA Disaster Assistance that is used to replace lost property, equipment, or real assets lost to natural causes.
+- Disaster Loans: For businesses affected by a natural disaster, SBA Disaster Assistance with special dedicated loans could help replace lost property, equipment, or real assets due to natural causes.

-- CAPLine: The SBA CAPLine is used only for construction projects for small businesses and is valued up to $5 million and is 85 percent guaranteed (secured) by the SBA.
+- CAPLine: For small business construction projects, the SBA's CAPLine program provides export working capital valued at up to $5 million and being 85 percent guaranteed (secured) by the SBA.

 SBA Loan Minimum Requirements

 Qualifying for an SBA loan is generally easier than a standard secured bank loan.
-The SBA is slightly more lenient on certain criteria than a bank or a credit union.
-However, the SBA maintains a few broad standards that all applicants must meet if they want to get approved for a loan.
-We’ve listed them below:
+The SBA is slightly more lenient on certain credit qualifications than a bank or a credit union, making the process of closing on your loan with minimized potential liabilities considerably smoother.
+However, the SBA maintains a few broad standards that all applicants must meet to ensure qualifications and minimize any chances of defaults in the loan repayment.
+A crucial aspect of these broad standards includes understanding the repayment terms.

 - Eligible businesses must be legally incorporated and for-profit